Skip to content

 • 512MB or more of RAM

-• Linux-based operating system or virtual machine (Ubuntu or Fedora are recommended)
+• Unix-like (e.g. Linux, macOS, FreeBSD) operating system or virtual machine (Ubuntu or Fedora are recommended)

 Warning